Catherine A. Christian, Partner

 Phone

 Ms. Christian began her legal career in the Manhattan District Attorney’s Office under the legendary Robert M. Morgenthau.
-Her experience includes several decades of trial and investigative experience, including felony jury trials, at the Manhattan District Attorney’s Office and the Office of the NYC Special Narcotics Prosecutor.
-In these offices, she held various leadership positions, including Special Assistant District Attorney for External Affairs, Senior Trial Counsel, and Director of Legal Staff Training.
-In 2014, District Attorney Cyrus Vance, Jr. appointed her Chief of the Elder Abuse Unit, where she oversaw the investigation and prosecution of thousands of cases involving crimes against elderly victims.
+Her experience includes several decades of trial and investigative experience, including felony and homicide jury trials at the Manhattan District Attorney’s Office and the Office of the NYC Special Narcotics Prosecutor.
+In these offices, she held several senior leadership positions, including Special Assistant District Attorney for External Affairs, Senior Trial Counsel, Director of Legal Staff Training, Chief of Alternative Sentencing and Chief of the Elder Abuse Unit.

-As an Assistant District Attorney, Ms. Christian also supervised investigations and prosecutions of financial fraud, conducted long-term wiretap investigations of multi-defendant international criminal organizations, and reviewed convictions where there were credible claims of innocence or wrongful conviction.
-She has also served as Assistant Counsel for the New York State Commission of Investigation where she investigated corruption, fraud, and mismanagement by public officials.
-She briefly left public service to work in private practice as a trial attorney where she garnered an enviable record of criminal court acquittals.
+As an Assistant District Attorney, Ms. Christian supervised investigations and prosecutions of financial fraud, conducted long-term wiretap investigations of multi-defendant international criminal organizations, and reviewed convictions where there were credible claims of innocence or wrongful conviction.
+She also served as Assistant Counsel for the New York State Commission of Investigation where she investigated corruption, fraud, and mismanagement by public officials.

-As president of the New York County Lawyers Association (NYCLA), a bar association of over 8,000 lawyers, Ms. Christian administered a multimillion-dollar annual budget and expanded the bar association’s pro bono program.
-She was the first African American, the youngest person, and the second woman to be inducted as president of NYCLA since its founding in 1908.
+As president of the New York County Lawyers’ Association, Ms. Christian administered a multimillion-dollar annual budget and expanded the Association’s pro bono program.

 Practice Areas